Health Enhancement K-12 (Health & Physical Education) Major

 Student teaching is limited to seniors.
 Application must be made to the Director of Field Placement and Certification no later than the following times:

-- Spring student teaching: by the end of the second week of April of the year prior to student teaching.
+- Spring student teaching: September of the year prior to student teaching.

 The Praxis II exam in the area of physical education must be successfully passed one semester prior to student teaching.